-For all of us our lives’ have been greatly affected in the past year by Covid-19 and the huge impact this has had on our lifestyle, with ‘stay at home’ restrictions.
-Many have had to transition to working from home, which has resulted in a substantial decrease in activity with evidence suggesting an approximate 30% increase in sitting time and a 30% reduction in physical activity (Ammar et al. 2020).
+For all of us our lives’ have been greatly affected by Covid-19 and the huge impact this has had on our lifestyle.
+With ‘stay at home’ restrictions and recommendations, many have had to begin or return to working from home, which has resulted in a substantial decrease in activity with evidence suggesting an approximate 30% increase in sitting time and a 30% reduction in physical activity (Ammar et al. 2020).

-Step counts have dramatically dropped with the loss of commutes and mid-day lunch run’s, sports teams and local leagues not currently functioning, and the closure of gyms, so many have lost their regular schedules that enable them to keep more active.
-This is causing its own set of problems and in the long term is detrimental to all aspects of health.
+Step counts dramatically dropped with the loss of commutes and mid-day lunch run’s, and when sports teams and local leagues weren’t running, alongside the closure of gyms last year, so many lost their regular schedules that enabled them to keep more active.
+This caused its own set of problems and in the long term is detrimental to all aspects of health.

 The benefits of exercise are multifactorial, with a positive effect on immune function, mental health, maintaining a healthy weight, increasing fitness and quality of life, and treating and preventing chronic illness.